lukasjuhas/lj-maintenance-mode/README.md

 Very simple maintenance plugin for your website using wordpress's wp_die() function, there is settings page under "Settings" where you can enable maintenance mode or set your custom message.
 There is also a default message.
 When activated and logged as admin, you can see website normaly, just rest of the users / visitors can see maintenance mode.
 There is also indicator in admin bar that changes colour to red if maintenance mode is enabled.

-There are more features planned in near future.

 Bugs and pull requests are welcomed.

 ## Wordpress Info